Dismissed after an accident at work – can I claim compensation?

 - What Is Involved In No Win, No Fee Dismissal From Work Accident Claims?

 - Free Advice On Dismissal After An Accident At Work – Or Start Your Claim Today

 I have had an accident at work can they sack me?
 This is a question we often get asked.
 If you have been involved in an accident in the workplace, and it was not caused by you (you weren’t the one at fault), you will have grounds to make a claim for any compensation you believe necessary.
 If you proceed with this, your employer is not allowed to fire you for doing so.
-A lot of people worry that they will lose their job, but that will not happen.
-If, for any reason it does, you would then have grounds to start a further claim for unfair dismissal.
+A lot of people worry that they will lose their job, but that should not happen.
+If, for any reason you are dismissed after an accident at work, you would then have grounds to start a further claim for unfair dismissal.

-By law, all employers are required to have insurance in place that covers any accidents and injuries that happen in the workplace.
-Therefore, when you make a claim, their insurer will pay out – it does not come directly out of their pocket, and so you are not going to have an adverse impact on the business itself.
-Furthermore, if your employer has acted negligently and you have been injured as a result, they will recognise that you need to be compensated.
+By law, all employers are required to have insurance in place that covers any workplace accidents and workplace injuries.
+Therefore, when someone makes a claim against their employer, their insurance company will pay out; it does not come directly out of their pocket.
+So, you are not going to have an adverse impact on the business itself.
+Furthermore, if your employer acts negligently and you suffer injury as a result, they will recognise that you need to be compensated.
 So long as you handle the whole process professionally – which is where we come in – you should not experience any friction or issues in the workplace.

 An accident at work is pretty self-explanatory: it is any type of accident that has happened on work premises, including in the car park.
 No matter whether your place of work is a construction site, an office, or a supermarket, if you have been injured and it was not your fault, you can put forward a claim.

 If you’ve been involved in an accident at work that wasn’t your fault, you should try and keep records of as much as you can.
 This includes things like seeking medical advice so your medical records can be used to strengthen your claim.